ericselk2018/next-fast-pinball/README.md

 #### Coil

-Also known as a driver.
+Also known as a driver, but in our game driver is a person, so call these coils.
 Common pinball hardware -- electromagnet.

 #### Flipper